Tripathi-Shivam/school-attendance-application/README.md

 ## Description

-JavaScript Object Notation (JSON) is having explosive growth in recent years and is slowly becoming the de-facto standard for data and communications.
-The main motivation of this project is to learn JsonPowerDB and connect it with some front-end to see how it works.
+The main motivation of this project is to try and build a student attendance tracking app and connect it with some back-end and store it for future processing.

 #### Technologies